 Producing certificates for model checking seems rather difficult in general.
-But we have shown that
+We have shown the following.

 - That a path in a graph can be proof certificate for reachability. - Connected components can be a proof certificate for non-reachability. - A bisimulation can be a proof certificate for bisimilarity. - A Hennessy-Milner modal formula can be a proof certificate for non-bisimilarity.